Global Programs: Naxos, Greece | Program Details

 Ancient and modern Greek through humanities and social science

-Four guest lectures and several cultural events of interest will enhance the curricular offerings.
+Guest lectures and several cultural events enhance the curricular offerings.
 In-class time will expand to include guided outings to open air cinemas, concerts, dance festivals and celebrations of iconic folk traditions.
-Students will also be given the opportunity to participate in sport and recreational activities, e.g. soccer, beach volley, swimming, yoga, basketball, etc.

 Residential and Student Life